Foundation Module 1: Multi Agency Safeguarding Children - Family Resilience and Family Safeguarding

 - Considered interagency roles and responsibilities

-- Considered lessons from Serious Case Reviews
+- Considered good practice and learning from Serious Case Reviews

 To use this booking system, you will first need to create a user account and once you have done this, you will be able to manage your own bookings, access course evaluations, certificates and access your training history.